 Orkney Springs: Hotel, History & Hiking Trails in Shenandoah County, Virginia

-Located in Virginia’s Shenandoah County, the town of Orkney Springs is best known for two things: Virginia House (formerly Orkney Springs Hotel) and the annual music festival.
+Located in Shenandoah County, Orkney Springs is best known for two things: Virginia House (formerly Orkney Springs Hotel) and the annual music festival.

-Thankfully, whether staying the weekend at the historic hotel or attending the music festival, it’s easy to get in steps on the miles of hiking trails across Orkney Springs.
+Thankfully, whether staying the weekend at the historic hotel or attending the music festival, it’s easy to get in steps on the hiking trails across Orkney Springs.

 What is Orkney Springs?